-• on the Sethamouak river a 1,200 m3/day water treatment plant (WTP) with a dam and water intake located at Xaysomboun village;
+A 1,200 m3/day water treatment plant (WTP) with a check dam and water intake on the Sethamouak River located at Xaysomboun village;

 The WTP will include pre-sedimentation, flocculation, sedimentation, rapid gravity filtration, a backwash tank and chlorination facilities, 100 m3 clear water reservoir, detention ponds, plant office and a small water testing laboratory.
 The distribution and reticulation network will include about 15 km of pipelines.
-A branch Nam Papa (BNP) office will be constructed in the district center:
+A branch Nam Papa (BNP) office will be constructed in the district center;